DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 ### Where the Price Comes From

-The grid price can come from two places:
+The grid price comes from **user input only**:

 1. **User types it in the dashboard**
    - There's an input field on the dashboard where users can enter the price
-   - Default value is 12.00 cents/kWh
+   - **No default value** - the field starts empty
-   - The price must be between 0 and 1000
+   - The price must be between 0 and 1000 cents/kWh

-2. **Received via MQTT from ESP32**
-   - ESP32 publishes grid price in telemetry messages via MQTT
-   - Dashboard receives it automatically when connected to MQTT
-   - This makes sure the dashboard shows the correct price
+   - User must click the **"Save" button** to save the price

+**Important:** The grid price is **NOT** automatically updated from ESP32 telemetry.
+Users must manually enter and save the price.

 ### How It Gets Saved

 **Simple explanation:**
-1. User types a new price in the dashboard
+1. User types a new price in the dashboard input field
+2. User clicks the **"Save" button**
+3. Dashboard saves the price to the **database** (MySQL `grid_price` table)
-2. Dashboard publishes the new price via MQTT to the ESP32 (if control commands are enabled)
+4. Dashboard also sends the price via MQTT to the ESP32 (if control commands are enabled)
-3. The ESP32 receives it and saves it permanently in its memory
-4. The price stays saved even if the ESP32 is turned off and back on
+5. The price stays saved in the database permanently

-**Note:** In the current MQTT-based architecture, control commands may be disabled.
-Grid price is primarily set on the ESP32 device itself.
+6. When the dashboard loads, it retrieves the saved price from the database

 ### Where It's Saved

-**Location:** Inside the ESP32 device's permanent memory

-- Think of it like saving a file on a computer - it's stored permanently
-- The ESP32 has special memory that doesn't get erased when power is turned off
-- It's saved with the name "gridPrice" in a storage area called "solar_rx"
-- When the ESP32 starts up, it automatically loads the saved price
-- If no price was saved before, it uses 12.0 cents/kWh as the default

-**In simple terms:** The price is saved directly on the ESP32 device, not on a server or in the cloud.
-It's like saving a setting on your phone - it stays there until you change it.
+**Primary Location:** MySQL database on the backend server (Railway)

+- Stored in the `grid_price` table
+- Saved permanently in the cloud database
+- Persists across browser sessions and device restarts
+- Each save creates a new record with a timestamp

+**Secondary Location:** ESP32 device (if MQTT control is enabled)

+- Also sent to ESP32 via MQTT control commands
+- Saved in ESP32's permanent memory (Preferences)
+- Used by ESP32 for calculations

+**In simple terms:** The price is saved in the cloud database first, and also sent to the ESP32 device.
+The database is the primary storage location, ensuring the price persists even if the ESP32 is reset.

 ---